SPRINGDALE MAN SENTENCED TO 5 YEARS IN FEDERAL PRISON FOR DRUG TRAFFICKING

-Fayetteville, Arkansas - Kenneth Elser, United States Attorney for the Western District of Arkansas, announced that Carlos Rios, age 38, of Springdale, was sentenced today to 60 months in federal prison followed by three years of supervised release on one count of Distribution of Methamphetamine.
-The Honorable Timothy L. Brooks presided over the sentencing hearing in the United States District Court in Fayetteville.
+Fayetteville, Arkansas – David Clay Fowlkes, Acting United States Attorney for the Western District of Arkansas, announced that Ricardo Uribe, age 37 of Springdale, AR was sentenced today to 60 months in federal prison followed by 4 years of supervised release on one count of Distribution of More Than 50 Grams of a Mixture of Methamphetamine.
+The Honorable Judge Timothy L. Brooks presided over the sentencing hearing today in the United States District Court in Fayetteville.

-This case was investigated by the Drug Enforcement Administration, and the Springdale Police Department.
-Assistant United States Attorney Sydney Butler prosecuted the case for the United States.
+This case was investigated by Homeland Security Investigations, the Rogers Police Department, and the Benton County Drug Unit.
+Assistant United States Attorney Amy Driver prosecuted the case for the Western District of Arkansas.